-First, let’s explain some terms.
-Clinically speaking, infertility is the inability to achieve a pregnancy after 12 months of appropriately timed intercourse (around the “fertile window”).
+Infertility is the inability to achieve a pregnancy after 12 months of appropriately timed intercourse .
 Approximately 1 in 8 couples in the US are affected by infertility — that’s somewhere between 10% and 15%.

-“Race” refers to physical characteristics that are associated with biology (such as skin color).
+“Race” refers to physical characteristics that are associated with biology.
 “Ethnicity” refers to shared cultural practices, such as language, religion, ancestry, and beliefs.
+Both race and ethnicity can influence reproductive health.

 The national average of infertility is 1 in 8.
 But in the Jewish community, it is much higher: 1 in 6.
 This reality is made more difficult to bear by pressures for Jewish couples to produce many children (one of the commandments in the Torah is to “be fruitful and multiply.”)

 Ashkenazi Jews face yet another obstacle when it comes to becoming parents.
-Sadly, this particular ethnic community is more prone to illnesses and certain autosomal recessive genetic disorders than nearly every other ethnic group.
+Sadly, this particular ethnic community is more prone to illnesses and genetic disorders and conditions such as:

-Compared to white women, women who are of East Asian descent (Chinese, Korean, Japanese, and Vietnamese) are found to have longer periods of infertility before seeking help.
+Research shows that women of East Asian descent (Chinese, Korean, Japanese, and Vietnamese) are found to have longer periods of infertility before seeking help.
 This may affect their chances of success with assisted reproductive technology (ART).

-Indeed, research shows that East Asian women have poorer outcomes from fresh embryo transfers.
+Also, East Asian women have poorer outcomes from fresh embryo transfers.
 A study involving Caucasian and Asian women on the ART database found that Asian women experienced lower rates of cumulative pregnancies (33.3%) than Caucasian women (41.3%).
-East Asian women also had lower live birth rates ((26.9%) than Caucasian women (34.9%).
+East Asian women also had lower live birth rates (26.9%) than Caucasian women (34.9%).
 Overall, East Asian women were found to be a third less likely than Caucasian women to get pregnant following a fresh embryo transfer.

 Some studies in breast cancer incidence have shown that hormone metabolism plays a role in population differences.
 One study showed that Asian American women had significantly higher levels of estrogen than Chinese women in China.